-Senior and subordinated debt refer to their rank in a company’s capital stack.
-In the event of a liquidation, senior debt is paid out first while subordinated debt is paid out after.
+Senior and subordinated debt refers to their rank in a company’s capital stack.
+In the event of a liquidation, senior debt is paid out first, while subordinated debt is only paid out if funds remain after paying off senior debt.
 To compensate an investor for the risk, subordinated debt has a higher interest rate than senior debt.

 There are a few main components in senior debt.
 Typically, companies have a revolving line of credit facility and various tranches of term loans.
 The entire senior debt portion commonly accounts for 50% of funding in an acquisition, which roughly equates to two to three times debt to EBITDA or twice the interest coverage.
 For example, if a company’s EBITDA is stable and reliable, perhaps banks would lend the company two to three times its EBITDA for its senior debt.
 Another example would require the company to generate sufficient cash flow to cover the interest expense of senior debt twice over.

 Common senior debt lenders include commercial banks, credit companies, and insurance companies.